honeybadger-io/honeybadger-ruby/README.md

       config.api_key      = '1234567890abcdef'
       config.ignore_only  = ["ActiveRecord::IgnoreThisError"] # or [] to ignore no exceptions.
     end

+Subclasses of all ignored class names (with the exception of those specified by regexp) will also be ignored.

 To ignore certain user agents, add in the #ignore_user_agent attribute as a string or regexp: